SethSmigelski/jump-links-block/README.md

    A. In the **Presentation** panel, switch to **Editing Mode** to see all the controls for customizing individual links (reordering, renaming, and hiding).
    B. In the "Appearance" panel, control the layout, styling, and colors.
    C. In the "Heading Settings" panel, toggle the optional title and select which heading levels to include.

 ---

+## You Might Also Like

+If you like this plugin, you might also enjoy these WordPress tools:

+* **[Search Appearance Toolkit (SEO 44)](https://wordpress.org/plugins/search-appearance-toolkit-seo-44/)** - A lightweight, feature-packed SEO plugin for WordPress that offers a comprehensive suite of site optimization tools, all easy to control.
+* **[Microdata to JSON-LD Converter](https://wordpress.org/plugins/microdata-to-json-ld-converter/)** - A handy tool to convert your existing Schema.org Microdata into the preferred JSON-LD format, clean up your HTML, and maintain structured data.
+* **[Under The Weather](https://wordpress.org/plugins/under-the-weather/)** - A lightweight and customizable weather widget, powered by the OpenWeather API, that caches and presents weather data with multiple style options.

+---